 Today let’s talk borax, Specifically, is borax safe for cleaning with.
 You see, in my green cleaning kit, I always have a box of borax to hand.
-It’s a handy ingredient to have when there are so many uses for borax around the house.
+It’s a handy ingredient to have.
+Especially when there are so many uses for borax around the house.

 Yet every time I mention borax here on the blog a well-meaning person or two often comments, telling me that I shouldn’t be using it in my home or encouraging Moral Fibres readers to use it in their homes.
 Often claims are made that borax is dangerous, and effects on fertility are cited.